dandedj/ai-pair/README.md

 #### Object creation
 The pair programmer will create objects that you describe.
 For example, if you want a new class then you should describe the class and the pair programmer will create the class for you.
 To ensure that the object is created in the appropriate class, be sure to add a detailed import

+#### Editing the code directly
+On each iteration, the current version of the code is sent to the pair programmer for context.
+If the pair programmer is not going in the right direction, you can edit the code directly and regenerate.

 #### Code comments
 The pair programmer will read comments that you put in the test cases to inform the code